samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

 - Custom contingencies are in place to minimize output errors.
 They modify the output of ahkv2converter to suit this specific use case.
 - The function-call converts to v2 using ahkv2converter.
 - The Changes_of_note folder highlights modification made in the base code.
-- It is compatible with embedded ahk exe files from ahkconverter.
-You do not need ahkv1 or v2 installed.
-In theory, this setup should enable portable execution.

 # Contribution